DataDog/documentation/content/en/infrastructure/cloud_cost_management.md

 To configure a data source, access the Cloud Costs product by clicking **Infrastructure > Cloud Costs** using the main navigation.

-If there are no configured data sources, you'll be redirected to a data source setup page with instructions for generating and configuring access to your AWS account's [Cost and Usage Report (CUR)][5].
+If there are no configured data sources, you'll be redirected to a setup page with instructions for generating and enabling access to your AWS account's [Cost and Usage Report (CUR)][5].

-Once configured, data sources may be viewed and modified by accessing the **Settings tab** directly from the top of the page.

 {{< img src="infrastructure/cloudcost/cloud_cost_data_source_config.png" alt="Configure the AWS data source for Cloud Costs"  >}}

+Once configured, data sources may be viewed and modified by accessing the **Settings tab** at the top of the page.

 ### Generate the CUR